renovatebot/renovate/lib/modules/manager/gomod/readme.md

 - No `hostType` is defined, or
 - `hostType` is `go`, or
 - `hostType` is a platform (`github`, `gitlab`, `azure`, etc.)

+### Major upgrades of dependencies

+Major upgrades in Go are different from most other ecosystems, because both the version and module name need to be changed.
+It is very common that such upgrades require changes to application code, which Renovate doesn't do.

+By default, Renovate will make such change in the `go.mod` files but nothing else - the rest is up to you.
+If you add `gomodUpdateImportPaths` to `postUpdateOptions` then Renovate will also use a third-party tool to migrate import paths within application code, but there may still be actual application logic which needs to be changed too.

+Ultimately: it is known and unavoidable that the majority of major Go upgrades won't be immediately mergeable.
+You might prefer to configure such major updates with `dependencyDashboardApproval=true` so that you can request them on demand, on supported platforms.